tienfeek/chute-tutorials/Android/Image Grid Tutorial/README.md

 </code></pre>

 The GCChutes.assets() has GCHttpCallback<GCChuteModel> callback which returns GCChuteModel as a result in its onSuccess() method.
-The GCAssetCollection is retrieved from the GCChuteModel and passed to the adapter which starts loading the GridView after the AsyncTask id finished.
+The GCAssetCollection is retrieved from the GCChuteModel and passed to the adapter which starts loading the GridView after the AsyncTask is finished.
 <pre><code>
 // Callback which returns a collection of assets for a given chuteId
     private final class AssetCollectionCallback implements GCHttpCallback<GCChuteModel> {